nirsyaduddin-hue/my-javascript-project/README.md

 ---

 ## How to Run the Project
-open the folder above called "Java Project-2.0--" at above of README.md and download all the file inside the folder
+open the folder above called "Faris,Fauzan,Nasyran,Lana,Wani_PROJECT_Section 2" at above of README.md and download all the file inside the folder

 ### Prerequisites
 Make sure you have **BlueJ or any JVM ** installed on your computer.